SvenWesterlaken/mongo4j/README.md

 ```

 #### mongo4j.close(identifier)
 - `identifier` - Identifier to reference the specific driver.
-Can also be an integer in case of mulitple drivers or `true` to close all drivers at once. **Required in case of multiple drivers**
+Can also be an integer or `true` to close all drivers at once. **Required in case of multiple drivers**

 **Returns:** a single `Promise` (also in case of multiple drivers).